 The lines will be intricate and the image will look sharp.
 But, especially on fairer skin, trouble lies just around the corner.

-As chest hair starts to sprout, the woman’s face will start to get filled in with hair.
-Unfortunately, it’ll start to look less and less human and more like Teen Wolf as time goes on.
+As chest hair starts to sprout, the face will start to get filled in with hair.

 Your options would be to pick a different tattoo consisting of images filled in with darker colors.
 Or, just regularly trim down and shave your chest.